openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

       For more information, refer to the :doc:`Converting a TensorFlow Model <openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow>` guide.

-2. Launch model conversion API for an ONNX OCR model and specify new output explicitly:
+2. Launch MO for an ONNX OCR model and specify new output explicitly:

    .. code-block:: sh